 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVC gutters and downpipes.
+Mostly PVC gutters and downpipes with one or two cast iron components in places.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid brick/stone construction.
+Walls are of substantial solid sandstone block work construction, pointed externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are UPVC framed sealed unit double glazing with timber entrance door.
+Windows are UPVC framed sealed unit double glazing with mainly matching external doors.
+There are some timber and PVC roof line facias.